-Cape Town’s naval suburb, Simon’s Town, is one of the city’s best places for young and old to explore.
+Cape Town’s naval suburb, Simon’s Town, is one among the city’s best places for young and old to explore.

 With fascinating, beautifully preserved history, gorgeous beaches (inhabited by adorable African penguins) and its location within driving distance of tourist attractions like Cape Point – it must be said, Simon’s Town has some pretty choice experiences to enjoy in and around it.

-Here are the best activities near Simon’s Town to whet your adventurer’s spirit:
+Here are the simplest activities near Simon’s Town to whet your adventurer’s spirit:

 1 Visit the penguins at Boulders Beach

-This is pretty much a no-brainer – after all, Boulders Beach is probably the biggest attraction in Simon’s Town!
+This is just about a no brainer – in any case , Boulders Beach is perhaps the most important attraction in Simon’s Town!

 Not only is it child-friendly and safe but it’s great year-round.
 So it’s no wonder this beach draws tourists and locals back again and again.

-This gorgeous, protected beach – blessed with sheltered coves, marvellous granite boulders and adorable African penguins who live around and swim near the beach – is one of the city’s most special experiences.
+This gorgeous, protected beach – blessed sheltered coves, marvellous granite boulders and adorable African penguins who live around and swim near the beach – is one among the city’s most special experiences.

 If you’re keen to splash in its beautiful waters, swim with the penguins or relax on its smooth, sandy shores or boulders, simply head there today!

-Note: Boulders Beach is a paid beach and costs R76 per adult and R41 per child; prices valid until 31 October 2018.
+Note: Boulders Beach may be a paid beach and costs R76 per adult and R41 per child; prices valid until 31 October 2018.

 Contact: +27 (021) 786 2329

-After Boulders, Cape Point – situated within the Cape of Good Hope Nature Reserve, in Table Mountain National Park – is probably the best place to visit around Simon’s Town.
+After Boulders, Cape Point – situated within the Cape of excellent Hope Nature Reserve, in Table Mountain park – is perhaps the simplest place to go to around Simon’s Town.

-This spectacular, wild place has it all: rich flora and fauna (particularly its ostriches and baboons!), dual lighthouses, glorious,’ocean-meets-cliff’ scenery, a classy restaurant – and wonderful picnic sites, hiking trails and accommodation, too!
+This spectacular, wild place has it all: rich flora and fauna (particularly its ostriches and baboons!), dual lighthouses, glorious,’ocean-meets-cliff’ scenery, an aesthetic restaurant – and wonderful picnic sites, hiking trails and accommodation, too!

-If you do any one thing while you’re in the Deep South, head to Cape Point.
-It’s a once-in-a-lifetime experience for the whole family.
+If you are doing anybody thing while you’re within the Deep South , head to Cape Point.
+It’s a once-in-a-lifetime experience for the entire family.